My “HIGH 54” Top Sega Master System Games That Are Still Fun Playing Now

 .

-AND NOW THAT WE’VE GOT ALL THE EXPLAINERS & DISCLAIMERS OUT OF THE WAY… HERE’S MY subjective LIST OF 25 Sega Master System GAMES THAT ARE STILL FUN PLAYing all these years later:
+AND NOW THAT WE’VE GOT ALL THE EXPLAINERS & DISCLAIMERS OUT OF THE WAY… HERE’S MY subjective LIST OF Sega Master System GAMES that my millennial brain still finds engaging to play now:

 #1 - Aladdin